Hydra-Chain/hydragon-core-contracts/docs/RewardWallet/RewardWallet.md

 *This contract will be responsible for the rewards that will be distributed to stakers.
-It will be fulfilled with enough funds in order to be able to always have enough liqudity.*
+It will be fulfilled with enough funds in order to be able to always have enough liquidity.*

 ## Methods